A Word From Our Founder

-Your purchase helps amplify Indigenous voices and brands and helps us take a stronger position in the economy and to grow healthier communities.
-Additionally, for every new children’s subscription sold this year, we are donating one new children’s book to a national Indigenous youth summer literacy program.
-(More on this to come!)
+Your purchase helps amplify Indigenous voices and brands and helps Indigenous entrepreneurs and authors take a stronger position in the economy and to grow healthier communities.

 Residential schools were in place in Canada for more than a century, with the last one closing in 1996.
 Over 150,000 children attended these schools and many never returned.
 Often underfunded and overcrowded, these schools were used as a tool of assimilation.
 Thousands of students suffered physical and sexual abuse - all suffered from loneliness and a longing to be home with their families.
 Entire cultures, languages and ways of life were wiped out and the impact inflicted by these schools continues to be felt to this day.